fiatjaf/awesome-jq/README.md

 _Using jq from other languages_.

-* [gojq](https://github.com/itchyny/gojq) &ndash; A _full_ jq implementation in Go, usable either as a library or as a standalone CLI.
+* [gojq](https://github.com/itchyny/gojq) &ndash; A full jq implementation in Go, usable as a library.
 * [jq-web](https://github.com/fiatjaf/jq-web) &ndash; jq itself compiled to JavaScript with _emscripten_.
 There's also an alternative at [jqdash](https://www.npmjs.com/package/jqdash).
 * [jq-go](https://github.com/threatgrid/jq-go) &ndash; Golang cgo bindings for **libjq** ([jqpipe-go](https://github.com/threatgrid/jqpipe-go) is a CLI wrapper from the same people).
 * [libjq-go](https://github.com/flant/libjq-go) &ndash; Golang cgo bindings for **libjq**.
 This one works with recent versions of jq: 1.5, 1.6+.